 How far is Denver from Las Vegas and how long will the road trip take?

-This is for the best, however – instead of rushing or taking a cheap flight from Las Vegas to Denver, you should consider slowing down and taking two weeks to fully explore what this route has to offer.
+This is for the best, however – instead of rushing or taking a flight from Las Vegas to Denver, you should consider slowing down and taking two weeks to fully explore what this route has to offer.

 By taking it slow, you get a chance to truly check out the Utah and Colorado stretches of the Rockies, flanked from all sides by beautiful parks and forests.